Battle of Quiberon Bay: Battle

-Meanwhile, the wind shifted to the NW, further confusing Conflans' half-formed line as they tangled together in the face of Hawke's daring pursuit.
-Conflans tried unsuccessfully to resolve the muddle, but in the end decided to put to sea again.
+Meanwhile, the wind shifted to the NW, further confusing de Brienne's half-formed line as they tangled together in the face of Hawke's daring pursuit.
+De Brienne tried unsuccessfully to resolve the muddle, but in the end decided to put to sea again.
 His flagship, Soleil Royal, headed for the entrance to the bay just as Hawke was coming in on Royal George.
 Hawke saw an opportunity to rake Soleil Royal, but Intrépide interposed herself and took the fire.
 Meanwhile, Soleil Royal had fallen to leeward and was forced to run back and anchor off Croisic, away from the rest of the French fleet.
 By now it was about 5 pm and darkness had fallen, so Hawke made the signal to anchor.